 One of the most prominent landmarks and the symbol of Istanbul’s history of being the melting pot of religion and culture is undoubtedly Hagia Sofia.
 Officially the Great Holy Mosque of Ayasofya and formerly the Church of Hagia Sophia – it used to be the largest church until St Peter’s Basilica was constructed in Rome 1000 years later.
-It is grand inside and out side with its innovative architecture, rich history and religious significance making it the most visited site in whole of Turkey.
-The array of domes, towering minarets, the grand marble columns, and the beautiful mosaics makes it one of the wonders of world’s architecture history.
+It is grand inside and outside with its innovative architecture, rich history, and religious significance making it the most visited site in the whole of Turkey.
+The array of domes, towering minarets, the grand marble columns, and the beautiful mosaics make it one of the wonders of the world’s architecture history.

-Just a few minutes stroll will take you to the equally impressive Blue Mosque.
-With its six minarets and cascading domes this magnificent mosque is a fine example of Ottoman architecture.
-The blue tiles add distinction to the grandeur of its interiors making it one of most visited mosques in the world.
+Just a few minute's strolls will take you to the equally impressive Blue Mosque.
+With its six minarets and cascading domes, this magnificent mosque is a fine example of Ottoman architecture.
+The blue tiles add distinction to the grandeur of its interiors making it one of the most visited mosques in the world.

 Close by is the Topkapi Palace & Museum home to the Ottoman Sultans for over four centuries.
 The palace with its sprawling courts and harems, opulent pavilions, and jewel-filled treasury, provides a glimpse into their fascinating lives.

-Its strategic location has ensured Istanbul to remain a center of trade and exchange along the Silk Route for many centuries.
-As the passage for merchants, travelers, artists, and craftsmen from East and West who docked at the city's harbours the Grand Bazaar (Kapalı Çarşı) was a vital component of the city's history and identity.
+Its strategic location has ensured Istanbul remains a center of trade and exchange along the Silk Route for many centuries.
+As the passage for merchants, travelers, artists, and craftsmen from East and West who docked at the city's harbors the Grand Bazaar (Kapalı Çarşı) was a vital component of the city's history and identity.

-One of the must do activites in Istanbul is the Bosphorus cruise.
-In fact we would recommend that you do this on the very first day of your visit.
-There are many cruises to choose from - Bosphorus Dinner Cruise, Bosphorus Sunset Cruise, Istanbul Lunch Cruise, Bosphorus and Black Sea Cruise.
+One of the must-do activities in Istanbul is the Bosphorus cruise.
+In fact, we would recommend that you do this on the very first day of your visit.
+There are many cruises to choose from - Bosphorus Dinner Cruise, Bosphorus Sunset Cruise, Istanbul Lunch Cruise, Bosphorus, and Black Sea Cruise.
 The shortest one is about two hours long and gives you a glimpse of the rich cultural history, the strategic location, and the timeless natural beauty.
-Brimming with stunning architecture in forms of palaces, forts, royal residences, and houses.
-In just few minutes into the cruise you will notice the
+Brimming with stunning architecture in the forms of palaces, forts, royal residences, and houses.
+In just a few minutes into the cruise, you will notice the

 Dolmabahçe Mosque – an ornamented mosque constructed in baroque style with two minarets.
-Right adjacent to it is the Dolmabahçe Palace – the largest in Turkey constructed in neo baroque style in the 19th century and was the residence of the Sultans during last days of Ottoman empire.
+Right adjacent to it is the Dolmabahçe Palace – the largest in Turkey constructed in neo-baroque style in the 19th century and was the residence of the Sultans during the last days of the Ottoman empire.
 The Bohemian crystal chandelier in its main ballroom is the world’s largest with 750 lamps.

 And then you pass under the Bosphorus bridge the first of the three transcontinental bridges spanning the Bosphorus connecting Europe and Asia.
 Officially it is known as the 15 July Martyrs Bridge and unofficially as the First Bridge.

-Some day long cruises take to the the Prince’s Islands a cluster of nine island in the sea of marmara.
-However you can still visit the islands on your own by taking one of the regular ferries that run every few hours from both sides of Bosphorus.
-The Islands officially called Adalar ("Islands in turkish"), are an archipelago off the coast of Istanbul.
-The islands are car free and known for their horse-drawn carriages.
+Some day-long cruises take to the Prince’s Islands a cluster of nine islands in the Sea of Marmara.
+However, you can still visit the islands on your own by taking one of the regular ferries that run every few hours from both sides of the Bosphorus.
+The Islands officially called Adalar ("Islands in Turkish"), are an archipelago off the coast of Istanbul.
+The islands are car-free and known for their horse-drawn carriages.
 Many local people in Istanbul own or rent their summer houses, or just go there at the weekends for swimming in the tiny beaches and for picnicking.

 Best Place to Stay

 Sultanahmet area is certainly on top of the list for most first-time visitors.
-All the landmarks that are worth seeing is within walking distance.
-The area has lot of Cafes.
-Restaurants and Boutique hotels.
-The Bazaar district around Grand Bazaar is the place to be if you like shopping along with sight seeing (you are not too far away from the sights).
-For nightlife stay in the Galata area which has distinct feel and flair of a modern city with old world charm.
+All the landmarks that are worth seeing are within walking distance.
+The area has a lot of Cafes.
+Restaurants and Boutique-hotels.
+The Bazaar district around Grand Bazaar is the place to be if you like shopping along with sightseeing (you are not too far away from the sights).
+For nightlife stay in the Galata area which has a distinct feel and flair of a modern city with old-world charm.
 Beyoğlu neighborhood is one of the liveliest with the popular pedestrianized Istiklal Caddesi (Independence Avenue).
-If you are on a tight budget then Karaköy neighborhood near the golden horn is a good choice with nice cafes, outdoor terraces, and tiny shops.
+If you are on a tight budget then the Karaköy neighborhood near the golden horn is a good choice with nice cafes, outdoor terraces, and tiny shops.
 Taksim area has most of the chain luxury hotels and high-end shopping.

 Istanbul’s public transportation comprising of trams, buses, metro, taxis, and boats are safe and reasonable to get around the city.
-In the old part of city, it is the trams.
-You will need the magnetic card (Istanbul Kart) to use the public transport.
+In the old part of the city, it is the trams.
+You will need a magnetic card (Istanbul Kart) to use public transport.

 Best Time to visit

-Istanbul has moderate climate through out the year.
-Peak season is summer months of July and August.
-However, April – May and September – October are best times with lesser crowd and weather is usually good.
+Istanbul has a moderate climate throughout the year.
+The peak season is the summer months of July and August.
+However, April – May, and September – October are best times with lesser crowd and the weather is usually good.

 The Turkish Lira is the official currency of Turkey.
 TL is the symbol.
 Euros are also accepted in certain places.
 Foreign currencies can be exchanged at the banks and at the airport.

-A 4-day itinerary is a must; Istanbul is also a foodie’s paradise and there are cruises that are a day long, so a 5-day itinerary is recommended.
+A 4-day itinerary is a must; Istanbul is also a foodie’s paradise and there are cruises that are day-long, so a 5-day itinerary is recommended.

 Authors and Food Travel Writers Suk & Sangy are a couple living in Toronto Canada with a nomadic soul.
-They have been travelling the world together for many years now and been to many places across 5 continents.
+They have been traveling the world together for many years now and have been to many places across 5 continents.
 As the pandemic put a restriction on their travel plans, they decided to spend their time sharing their past travel experiences through their blog – Urge to XPLORE.
-Also follow them on their Instagram!
+Also, follow them on their Instagram.